kaloyan-marinov/journal-keeper/README.md

       frontend $ npm test -- --coverage
       ```

-      which will create a `coverage` folder with a report of test coverage; to view that report, open `coverage/lcov-report/index.html` in your web browser
+      which will create a `coverage` subfolder with a report of test coverage; to view that report, open `coverage/lcov-report/index.html` in your web browser

-      (to run the tests in watch mode, issue any one of the following: `frontend $ npm test -- --coverage --watchAll`; each re-run of which will update the contents of the `coverage` folder)
+      (to run the tests in watch mode, issue any one of the following: `frontend $ npm test -- --coverage --watchAll`; each re-run of which will update the contents of the `coverage` subfolder)

+   - launch a terminal instance and, in it, start a process responsible for serving the frontend application:

+      ```
+      frontend $ npm start
+      ```

 # Different options for serving our backend application